 - Observations are designed to provide formative feedback for teaching improvement.

-- We do not provide documentation of teaching for Tenure/Promotion documents.
+- We do not provide documentation of teaching or letters of support for Tenure/Promotion documents.